In a Nutshell -- The Sequential Parameter Optimization Toolbox: Deterministic Problems and Surrogate Model Based Optimization

 Previous sections discussed the tuning of non-deterministic, i.e., noisy, algorithms, which is the usual case when tuning evolutionary algorithms.
-This section presents an application of \SPOT in a simple setting: We will describe how \SPOT can be used for optimizing deterministic problems directly, i.e., we apply \SPOT in the context of surrogate model based optimization.
-To present a very simple example, \SPOT will be used for minimizing the sphere function.
-Level L2 from Fig.~\ref{fig:level} is omitted, and the tuning algorithm for level L3 is applied directly to the real-world system on level L1.
-So instead of tuning the stochastic \SANN heuristic, which in turn optimizes the sphere function, \SPOT tries to find the minimum of the deterministic sphere function directly.
-This example illustrates necessary modifications of the \SPOT configuration in deterministic settings.
+This section presents an application of \texttt{SPOT} in a simple setting: We will describe how \texttt{SPOT} can be used for optimizing deterministic problems directly, i.e., we apply \texttt{SPOT} in the context of surrogate model based optimization.

+To present a very simple example, \texttt{SPOT} will be used for minimizing the sphere function.
+Level L2 from is omitted, and the tuning algorithm for level L3 is applied directly to the real-world system on level L1.
+So instead of tuning the stochastic \texttt{SANN} heuristic, which in turn optimizes the sphere function, \texttt{SPOT} tries to find the minimum of the deterministic sphere function directly.
+This example illustrates necessary modifications of the \texttt{SPOT} configuration in deterministic settings.
 Since no randomness occurs, repeats or other mechanism to cope with noise are not necessary anymore.
-The interval $[-5;5] \times [-5; 5]$ was chosen as the region of interest, i.e., we are considering a two-dimensional optimization problem.
+The interval \([-5;5] \times [-5; 5]\) was chosen as the region of interest, i.e., we are considering a two-dimensional optimization problem.